 Lululemon (LULU) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the athletic apparel maker had gained 8.05% over the past month.
-This has outpaced the Consumer Discretionary sector's gain of 5.61% and the S&P 500's gain of 5.34% in that time.
+Prior to today's trading, shares of the athletic apparel maker had gained 3.41% over the past month.
+This has lagged the Consumer Discretionary sector's gain of 8.08% and the S&P 500's gain of 7.09% in that time.

 Wall Street will be looking for positivity from LULU as it approaches its next earnings report date.
-The company is expected to report EPS of $0.49, down 48.96% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $821.74 million, down 6.98% from the year-ago period.
+In that report, analysts expect LULU to post earnings of $0.49 per share.
+This would mark a year-over-year decline of 48.96%.
+Our most recent consensus estimate is calling for quarterly revenue of $821.74 million, down 6.98% from the year-ago period.

 LULU's full-year Zacks Consensus Estimates are calling for earnings of $4.37 per share and revenue of $4.04 billion.
 These results would represent year-over-year changes of -11.36% and +1.43%, respectively.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.16% lower within the past month.
-LULU is currently a Zacks Rank #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.16% lower.
+LULU is holding a Zacks Rank of #3 (Hold) right now.

 The Textile - Apparel industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 218, putting it in the bottom 15% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 223, which puts it in the bottom 13% of all 250+ industries.

 Click to get this free report